-Although it can be hard to break away from the formal way you were taught to write at school, when you have only a few seconds to make an impression online, it’s better not to fill your home page with corporate jargon.
+It can be hard to break away from the formal way you were taught to write at school.
+But, when you have only a few seconds to make an impression online, it’s better not to fill your home page with corporate jargon.

 If potential customers can’t understand what you’re saying, they’ll quickly give up and go straight to your competitor’s website.

 People buy from people.
 So write like a human, not a robot.